yaptide/yaptide/README.md

 ### Pre-commit Use Cases

+- **Commit Changes**: Commit your changes using `git commit` in  terminal or using `GUI Git client` in your IDE.

 ### Case 1: All Hooks Pass Successfully

-1. **Commit Changes**: Commit your changes using `git commit`.

-2. **Pre-commit Hooks Run**: Before the commit is finalized, pre-commit will automatically run all configured hooks.
+-  **Pre-commit Hooks Run**: Before the commit is finalized, pre-commit will automatically run all configured hooks.
 If all hooks pass without any issues, the commit proceeds as usual.

 ### Case 2: Some Hooks Fail

-1. **Commit Changes**: Attempt to commit your changes using `git commit`.

-2. **Pre-commit Hooks Run**: Before the commit is finalized, pre-commit will automatically run all configured hooks.
+- **Pre-commit Hooks Run**: Before the commit is finalized, pre-commit will automatically run all configured hooks.
 If one or more hooks fail, pre-commit will abort the commit process.

+   - **terminal** - all issues will be listed in terminal with `Failed` flag
+   - **VS Code** - you will get error popup, click on `show command output` alle issues will be presented in the same way as they would appear in the terminal.

-3. **Fix Issues**: Address the issues reported by the failed hooks.
+- **Fix Issues**: Address the issues reported by the failed hooks.
 Some hooks automatically format code so you don't have to change anything.
 Once the issues are fixed, commit once more.

 ### YAPF